ibm-cloud-docs/vpc/api-change-log.md

    * `query` - Write layer 7 rules that use the query string to route traffic to a specific target.
 For a `query` type rule, `field` and `value` must be percent-encoded, same as the query string in the URL.
    * `body` - If the body of the `POST` request uses form encoding (UTF-8), then you can create layer 7 rules to route traffic based on the parameter name and value in the body.
 The `Content-Type` in the request is ignored.

 If you use these new rule types, be aware that existing client applications will be exposed to those new values in the existing  properties.
-To avoid disruption, check that client applications are written to gracefully handle unexpected values for these properties prior to using these new rule types for an application load balancer.
+To avoid disruption, check that client applications are written to gracefully handle unexpected values for these properties before using these new rule types for an application load balancer.
 {: important}

 ## 19 March 2021